gohsonghan98/gitbookclone/document/function/Comparation/equalOrGreater/equalOrGreater.md

 ### Description

-The greater than or equal to comparison operators.
+The equal or greater than comparison operators.
+The result will return true or false.

 ### Flowchart